 2) one that wouldn’t leave me weighed down.

 Looking for more ways how you, too, can take a “Less Dairy-More Plants” stance with Silk?
-Then, check out Silk’s social hub as well as their Facebook, Instagram, Pinterest, Twitter and Youtube channels.
+Then, check out Silk’s social hub as well as its Facebook, Instagram, Pinterest, Twitter, and Youtube channels.
 Then head on over to Walmart to stock up on your favorite Silk products!

 Also, if you are using ibotta, here’s an offer you cannot miss!